stevekrouse/cycle/README.md

 ## Considerations

+  * play with ability to edit box model in magnifying glass
   * change cycle name!
   * compile to snabbdom instead of vuejs for better patching and instant rendering
     * immutableJS